TotoroTron/ANC_System/README.md

 # ANC_System

-NJIT Senior Design Project - Fall 2020
-Team 9 - FPGA-based ANC System
+NJIT Senior Design Project - Fall 2020 1st Place Finish Team 9 - FPGA-based ANC System

 We investigate active noise control solutions that are capable of attenuating a broad band of frequencies.
 The core objective of our project is to design and demonstrate an FPGA-based ANC system to attenuate undesired low frequency noise in HVAC air-ducts.
 Although ANC systems have been made before, we sought to develop a cost-effective FPGA-based version by creating hardware-efficient digital filters in VHDL.